mozilla/webmaker-profile-2/CONTRIBUTING.md

 To run tests you need a [global install of Phantom JS](http://phantomjs.org/download.html).

+*Warning:* If you're running OSX Yosemite you'll need to get a binary [here](https://github.com/eugene1g/phantomjs/releases).
+Hopefully this will be fixed soon!

 Once PhantomJS is installed, simply execute `npm test`.

 ### Adding Tests